Spontaneous Conformal Symmetry Breaking and Quantum Quadratic Gravity: Conditional unitarity in perturbative quadratic gravity

 Generally speaking, in covariantly quantized gauge theories, the Fock space of physical states possesses a positive-definite metric even though $\FS$ as a whole is an indefinite-metric space.
-According to Kugo and Ojima \cite{Kugo1978-2}, one defines the physical subspace $\FS_\text{phys}~(=\mbox{Ker}\, \Chg)$ by
+According to Kugo and Ojima \cite{Kugo1978-2}, this physical subspace $\FS_\text{phys}~(=\mbox{Ker}\, \Chg)$ is defined by